mvolkmann/blog/src/swift.md

 A computed property is defined with a `get` function that computes the value each time it is referenced.
 These must be declared with `var` rather than `let`.
+These are similar to "reactive declarations" in Svelte, but differ in that they only update when referenced and do not trigger UI updates.

 A computed property can optionally define a `set` function whose purpose is the change the values of properties used to compute the value so the result will be a given value.